yohasebe/wp2txt/README.md

 ### Usage

-Obtain Wikipedia dump file (see the link below) with a file name such as:
+Obtain a Wikipedia dump file (see the link below) with a file name such as:

     xxwiki-yyyymmdd-pages-articles.xml.bz2